Editor's Note: This story was first published on Oct. 23, 2017, and updated on Jan. 3, 2018

-The short answer is yes – an individual making minimum wage could have an 850 FICO® Score.
+The short answer is yes—an individual making minimum wage could have an 850 FICO® Score.
 As income or wage is not a factor considered in the score calculation, there is no logic in the score that would reduce points for making minimum wage (or award points for having a high income).
-The actions that drive a high score are focused on how one manages their credit – such as paying bills on time, using available credit responsibly and only applying for credit when needed.
+The actions that drive a high score are focused on how one manages their credit—such as; paying bills on time, using available credit responsibly and only applying for credit cards when needed.

 Currently, 2.2 million Americans are living at or below the federal minimum wage, which has been at $7.25 since 2009.
 Thirty states provide a wage above the federal minimum.
 Consumers who live in those states with a higher minimum wage have a higher average FICO® Score, 706, versus 696 in states that offer the federal minimum.

-Among the top 10 states with the highest average FICO® Score, six offer a wage higher than the federal minimum.
-When you look at the top 20 ranking, 14 states have a higher wage ranked among the top states.
-These FICO® Score figures represent “averages” – meaning there are many individuals with higher and lower scores in each of these states.
+Among the top 10 states with the highest average FICO® Score, six offer a wage higher than the federal minimum and five of those states just increased that wage on Jan.
+1. When you look at the top 20 ranking, 14 states have a higher wage ranked among the top states and 10 states raised their minimum wage on Jan.
+1 or plan to later in 2018.
+These FICO®Score figures represent "averages"—meaning there are many individuals with higher and lower scores in each of these states.